 Designed using SolidWorks

-3D printed with resin
+Resin 3D printed

 Primed, painted, and finished

-Measured impedance and other acoustic properties
+Measured impedance and other acoustic properties.

 Tuned/EQ'd in Anechoic Chamber